 (3) The licensing authority shall not impose or vary a condition, or redefine the area of the licensed premises or approve an alteration to the premises, in relation to a casino liquor licence which has been granted unless the Gaming and Wagering Commission has been informed of the nature of the application and its proposed effect, has made known its recommendations, and consents to the proposed determination of the licensing authority.

-[Section 44 amended by No. 35 of 2003 s.
+[Section 44 amended: No. 35 of 2003 s.
 173(4); No. 73 of 2006 s.
 107; No. 9 of 2018 s.
 23.]

 45. Casino liquor licence, pre-requisites for grant of